questforcode/aki_wfe/README.md

 - project 27 - strings [same as the above but making it more purely JS]
 - project 28 - maths [looking at the math object prototype and understanding things]
 - project 29 - arrays [arrays' object properties and functionalities]
+- project 30 - palindrome [creating a program that tells me if a sentence is palindrome or not]
+- project 31 - arrays+ [split and splice in arrays]

 ## Others